Hypothermia

 If conscious:

-- Heat the room if indoors to 25°C. If outdoors, insulate them from the environment and ground.
-If a survival bag is available, use that and huddle together.
+- Insulate from the ground.
+If a survival bag is available, use that and huddle together, share your body warmth.

 - Give the casualty warm drinks and high calorie foods if possible, do not give alcohol.